lingualdev/lingualdev.github.io/content/blog/automating-your-react-internationalization/index.md

-description = "Bootstrapping your internationalization by automatically transforming your code" date = 2024-12-26 tags = ["i18n", "react", "react-intl", "react-i18next", "ts-morph", "automation"] summary = "In this introduction into the topic of automating your internalization codebase we cover how to replace hard coded strings with translation functions.
+description = "Bootstrapping your internationalization by automatically transforming your code" date = 2024-12-26 tags = ["i18n", "react", "react-intl", "react-i18next", "ts-morph", "automation"] summary = "In this introduction into the topic of automating your internationalization codebase we cover how to replace hard coded strings with translation functions.
 We use ts-morph to parse, navigate and manipulate the AST and the examples should provide a general idea on how to get started with your own i18n transformations."
 +++

 ## Introduction

 **Internationalization is often an afterthought** when starting to build an application, where the focus is often on a single market with a single language.
-At some point in time internationalizaton becomes a topic, especially when the application needs to expand into new markets or regions.
+At some point in time internationalization becomes a topic, especially when the application needs to expand into new markets or regions.
 That is when the existing codebase needs to be adapted to handle multiple languages, which not only includes translating strings but can also include currency, pluralization or time handling.

 Depending on the maturity and size of the codebase, this can mean **updating and refactoring thousand of files** and needing to introduce hundreds or thousands of translations keys.
 There are a number of popular **i18n libraries** in **React**, capable of handling most internationalization requirements and offer React specific implementations like **context, hooks or higher order components**.
 Examples for these libraries are **[react-intl](https://formatjs.github.io/docs/react-intl/)**, **[react-i18next](https://react.i18next.com/)** or **[lingui](https://lingui.dev/)**.